marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   .. index:: packed variable attribute

-  The ``packed`` attribute specifies that a structure member should have the smallest possible alignment-one bit for a bit-field and one byte otherwise, unless a larger value is specified with the ``aligned`` attribute.
+  The ``packed`` attribute specifies that a structure member should have the smallest possible alignment---one bit for a bit-field and one byte otherwise, unless a larger value is specified with the ``aligned`` attribute.
 The attribute does not apply to non-member objects.